Kate Anderson

 2021 U.S. C3E Social, Economic, & Policy Innovation Award Winner

-Before joining NREL, Anderson launched satellites as a captain in the U.S. Air Force and led the Massachusetts Institute of Technology (MIT) Public Service Center’s program to embed science, technology, engineering and mathematics (STEM) volunteers in K-12 schools.
+Before joining NLR, Anderson launched satellites as a captain in the U.S. Air Force and led the Massachusetts Institute of Technology (MIT) Public Service Center’s program to embed science, technology, engineering and mathematics (STEM) volunteers in K-12 schools.

 Anderson has a PhD in Advanced Energy Systems from the Colorado School of Mines, an MS in Renewable Energy Science and Technology from Loughborough University, an MBA in Management of Technology from the University of New Mexico, and a BS in Aerospace Engineering from MIT.